Tama New Town: Tama Center

 The area surrounding the Tama Center Station complex, in the municipality of Tama, is the designated center of Tama New Town.
 The area is separated into business, commercial and leisure zones.

-Tama Center Station itself is serviced by the Tama Toshi Monorail Line, as well as Keio Sagamihara and Odakyu Tama Lines which links it to Shinjuku Station in central Tokyo.
+Tama Center Station itself is serviced by the Tama Toshi Monorail Line, as well as the Keio Sagamihara and Odakyu Tama Lines which link it to Shinjuku Station in central Tokyo.
 The station complex also includes shopping arcades and a bus terminal.